danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 Search engines (like Google and Baidu) are a good example of applications that aggregate content and algorithmically return search results according to a keywords search.
 They promise to answer all our questions, but do not make the underlying processes (and ideology) visible that prioritize certain answers over others.
 In a query-driven society, search engines have become powerful mechanisms for truth-making and for our making sense of seemingly endless quantities of data, manifested as streams, and feeds - indicative of the oversaturation of information and the rise of the attention economy.
 According to Wendy Hui Kyong Chun, user habits provide the formula for big data businesses.
 She explains: "Through habits users become their machines: they stream, update, capture, upload, share, grind, link, verify, map, save, trash and troll."[^chun] The habit of searching, for instance, is transformed into data that is storable, traceable, and analyzable.

-We have already explored some of the processes programs use to capture input data in Chapter 4, "Data Capture," especially data that is connected to physical devices, and in this chapter we expand this exponentially to data hosted on online platforms.
+We have already explored some of the processes programs use to capture input data in Chapter 4, "Data Capture," especially %data% that is connected to physical devices, and in this chapter we expand this exponentially to data hosted on online platforms.
 We scale up from the capture of data to the storage, and analysis of massive amounts of captured data — so-called "Big Data" (or even "Big Dick Data" if we consider this to be a masculinist fantasy)[^bigdick] — which is in turn utilized for user-profiling, targeted marketing, personalized recommendations, and various sorts of predictions and e-commerce, and so on.
 Subsequently it would seem that: "We're not in control of our search practices – search engines are in control of us and we readily agree, though mostly unconsciously, to this domination."[^netcultures] But arguably it's not quite as deterministic as this, as these operations are part of larger socio-technical assemblages and infrastructures — including data, data structures, and human subjects — that are also constantly evolving and subject to external conditions.

-To make some of these interacting entities tangible, and to offer a less-deterministic vision of datafication, this chapter focuses on how data can be acquired through the real-time query of an Application Programming Interface (API) — a communication protocol between different parts of a computer program intended to simplify software development.
-Querying data, in the form of a two-way communication process, is about information processing coupled with data selection, extraction, transmission, and presentation through "the logic of request and response,"[^api] and we will use a structured data file like JSON for this (introduced in the preceding chapter).
+To make some of these interacting entities tangible, and to offer a less-deterministic vision of %datafication%, this chapter focuses on how data can be acquired through the real-time query of an Application Programming Interface (API) — a communication protocol between different parts of a computer program intended to simplify software development.
+Querying data, in the form of a two-way communication process, is about information processing coupled with data selection, extraction, transmission, and presentation through "the logic of request and response,"[^api] and we will use a structured data file like %JSON% for this (introduced in the preceding chapter).
 Although there are many ways of addressing these issues, the following introduces a generative artwork that utilizes the Google's image search API and demonstrates querying beyond technical description to further question some of the assumptions surrounding openness and accessibility: to "que(e)ry data" in other words.
 The play on words indicates our desire to unsettle normative data practices that affirm stable categories of (gender) representation.

 ## start()